 - Execution Risk: Bridge loans have a relatively short term, which means that value-add activities must be completed within a relatively short window of time.
 If there are unanticipated delays or the property does not lease as quickly as expected, repayment of the bridge loan can be jeopardized because the property does not have enough cash flow to support a long-term mortgage.
 If this were to happen, borrowers may need to seek a loan extension, other interim financing, or they could exhaust their operational reserves trying to support the property.

 There is no doubt that a bridge loan raises the risk profile of a transaction but, not to an unacceptable level.
-For investors reviewing a potential deal with a bridge loan, there are several important factors to consider.
+For investors reviewing a potential deal with a commercial bridge loan, there are several important factors to consider.

 Factors to Consider in a Deal With a Bridge Loan